iamniranjangain/iamniranjangain.github.io/about.md

 <h2>Get in Touch</h2>

-I'm available for remote work - if you would like to build something together, [Emaile Me](mailto:imiranjangain@email.com? subject=What's%20Subject?&body=What%20is%20your%20Message?).
+I'm available for remote work - if you would like to build something together, [get in touch](mailto:imiranjangain@email.com? subject=What's%20Subject?&body=What%20is%20your%20Message?).